flowplayer/api-docs/source/includes/_livesources.md

-id        | Id for the Livesource to by updated name      | `optional` The Livesource name. description     | `optional` The Livesource description.
+id        | Id for the Livesource to by updated name      | `optional` The Livesource name. description     | `optional` The Livesource description. remote_hls_url | Only editable for Livesources with `REMOTE`-type.
+This url is used by the enduser to view the stream in the player.

 ### Response parameters